STM32 #8: Binary, Bitwise Operators, Flags, and Register Control in Embedded C

-Are you a big-endian or a little-endian?
 Wait waittt….
 I don’t want to know, reality doesn’t exist until you measure it right, Schrodingers cat and all.
 Endianness is arbitrary.
-For this post big-endianness, is assumed; The most significant bit is first, so for a 8 bit unsigned integer such as the number 3 the binary is 00000011, also denoted as 0b11 in C23, and 119 is 01110111.
+For this post big-endianness is assumed; The most significant bit is first, so for a 8 bit unsigned integer that would be the 27 bit, and the 20 bit is last.
+For example, the decimal number 3 in big-endian 8 bit unsigned binary is 00000011, which can also be specified using the binary specifier 0b as 0b11 in C23 where the big-endian convention is assumed.
+Another example would be decimal 119 is equivalent to 01110111 in binary, have a go!
 Under this regime with 8 bits, the range of unsigned integers you can store will be from 0 to 255.

 Bit wise operators